kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

-The Messaging Layer Security (MLS) protocol defined in {{!RFC9420}} is an asynchronous secure group messaging protocol, which allows group members to propose their own removal from a group.
+The Messaging Layer Security (MLS) protocol defined in {{!RFC9420}} is an asynchronous secure group messaging protocol, which allows group members to propose their removal from a group.

 However, in some cases MLS clients can't reliably use regular Remove or SelfRemove proposals to leave a group because they don't have an up-to-date